DevasenaInupakutika/2014-06-25-Reading/Python-Unit-Testing/tutorial.md

 >output before to convince ourselves that it was correct...
 >
 >Try to uncover the causes of this regression.
 One failure should have a fairly
->obvious cause (it relates to the issue of an animal not being present, which
+>obvious cause (it relates to the issue of a biosignature not being present, which
 >we check with the third test).
 The second failure has a more subtle cause -
 >try to figure out the problem, and correct the function to give the right
 >answer.